VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 	* For layer 4 protocol, only TCP back-end supports proxy protocol header and by default it is not enabled.
 SSL back-end do not supports proxy protocol header.
 	* For layer 7 protcool, both HTTP and HTTPS back-end supports X-Forwarded headers.
 By default it is enabled?
 4. Classic load balancer support sticky sessions for layer 7 protocol.
 Cookie is needed and it will be created by the classic load balancer.
+5. With cross-zone load balancing, each load balancer node for your Classic Load Balancer distributes requests evenly across the registered instances in all enabled Availability Zones.
+If cross-zone load balancing is disabled, each load balancer node distributes requests evenly across the registered instances in its Availability Zone only.
+[Reference](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-disable-crosszone-lb.html).
+6. Classic load balancer attaches to subnet level.
+7. Classic load balancer is actually a fleet of EC2 instances.
+8. Classic load balancer requires at least 1 subnet to be selected to route traffic to, but recommend to select 2 subnets in 2 different AZ to provide high availability on the classic load balancer.